discord-samba/localization/_guides/using_the_localization_module.md

 Localization string resources accept a [`TemplateArguments`](/localization/docs/interfaces/templatearguments.html) object via the third argument for the `Localization.resource()` method.

-Given a Localization file consisiting of:
+Appending to the Localization file from earlier:
 {% raw %}
 ```
 [EXAMPLE_3]